The School of Creatology

 We are hosted in the Mighty Networks platform.

-MNs offers a range of facilities including:
+Mighty Networks offers a range of facilities for our Village school including:

 - social profiles and links to our external profiles and projects

-- seeing who is in our area
+- finding creatives and their projects in our area

-- private messaging
+- posting, feeds, and private messaging

 - topics and chat threads